ncss-tech/ROSETTA-docs/README.md

 (ROSETTA 1) ROSETTA: a computer program for estimating soil hydraulic parameters with hierarchical pedotransfer functions - Schaap, et al(https://www.ars.usda.gov/arsuserfiles/20360500/pdf_pubs/P1765.pdf)

-(ROSETTA 2) Comparison of Models for Indirect Estimation of Water Retention and Available Water in Surface Soils - Schaap, et al. (this one is called version 1.3 in the software the engineers currently have)
+(ROSETTA 2) Comparison of Models for Indirect Estimation of Water Retention and Available Water in Surface Soils - Schaap, et al. This NRCS version is called v 1.3 in the software the engineers currently have.
+This version identifies both the top and bottom of soil layers and utilizes these depths in the model predictions.

 (ROSETTA3) Weighted recalibration of the Rosetta pedotransfer model with improved estimates of hydraulic parameter distributions and summary statistics (Rosetta3) - Zhang, Schaap

 ROSETTA Version 1 is the original.
 Version 3 is the newest.
 Version 2 is currently what the engineers use to estimate the hydraulic parameters used in LE equations.
 This version has been added which is a bit different from version 1 and 3.
-Additionally, the new API allows logarithmic or linear output parameters to be returned.
+Additionally, the new web service and API allow logarithmic or linear output parameters to be returned.

 ## Testing and Validation